ivangfr/spring-boot-user-pass-auth-one-time-token-login/README.md

 ## Running movies-app using Maven

-- In a terminal, make sure you are in `spring-boot-one-time-token-userpass-auth/movies-app` folder;
+- In a terminal, make sure you are in `spring-boot-user-pass-auth-one-time-token-login` folder;
 - Run the following `Maven` command to start the application:
   ```
   ./mvnw clean spring-boot:run --projects movies-app